 Sec.
 20-314a-1.
-School approval procedure. (a) Each school desirous of offering approved real estate courses shall submit a formal filing of each course seeking approval with the real estate commission.
-Approved courses shall not be held on the premises of a real estate brokerage office, real estate franchise or appraiser's office.
+School approval procedure.

-(b) Each school seeking approval of its real estate broker's courses shall offer to the general public at least the three courses required to meet the minimum broker's qualification.
-These shall include, but not be limited to the following: (1) A real estate principles and practices course consisting of not less than sixty classroom hours of study, (2) real estate appraisal I, entitled residential real estate appraisal, consisting of at least thirty classroom hours of study, and (3) A real estate course consisting of at least thirty classroom hours of study approved by the commission.
+- (a) Each school desirous of offering approved real estate courses shall submit a formal filing of each course seeking approval with the real estate commission.
+Approved courses shall not be held on the premises of a real estate brokerage office, real estate franchise or appraiser's office. - (b) Each school seeking approval of its real estate broker's courses shall offer to the general public at least the three courses required to meet the minimum broker's qualification.
+These shall include, but not be limited to the following: (1) a real estate principles and practices course consisting of not less than sixty classroom hours of study, (2) a real estate legal compliance course consisting of not less than fifteen classroom hours of study, and (3) a real estate course consisting of at least thirty classroom hours of study approved by the commission.